What Is UPC?

-UPC barcodes (or Universal Product Code) is the way in which products get identified and are what enables products to be sold, tracked and reordered through supply chains.
+UPC music barcodes (or Universal Product Code) is the way in which products get identified.
+It is what enables products to be sold, tracked and reordered through supply chains.
 Without the correct product identification, it will cause issues with the supply chain.

 The UPC barcode is the starting point to ensure product identification is right.
-The barcode symbology is broadly used throughout the United States, Canada, Europe, Australia, New Zealand, and other countries for tracking trade items in stores.
+The barcode symbology is broadly used throughout the United States, Canada, Europe, Australia, New Zealand.
+Additionally in other countries for tracking trade items in stores.

 Read on as we cover some of your most common questions about music barcodes.

-So, let’s start off by finding out what is a UPC Number and where is the UPC code found?
+So, let’s start off by finding out what is a UPC music Number and where is the UPC music code found?

 The unique code can be found on a product such as an album or single so it can be identified.
 Unlike an ISRC code which represents individual tracks and sound recordings, the UPC code tracks your music as an entire physical or digital product.

-It doesn’t matter whether you decide to sell your record as a CD in a shop or as a digital version on iTunes or other digital stores.
+You may decide to sell your record as a CD in a shop or as a digital version on iTunes.
 A barcode is still needed in order to track those sales.

-Stores (digital or physical) won’t be able to sell your music without the UPC barcode so it is really important you have one.
-Every release (single/EP/album) requires a unique barcode, for physical copies, there will be a barcode graphic used which is usually placed on the back of a CD.
-When it comes to digital releases the UPC number is the number used to track sales.
+Stores (digital/physical) can’t sell your music without the barcode so it is really important you have one.
+Every release (single/EP/album) requires a unique barcode.
+For physical copies, there will be a barcode graphic used which is usually placed on the back of a CD.
+When it comes to digital releases the UPC music number is the number used to track sales.

-If you are based in the UK you will need a different barcode number for your physical record release and your digital copy.
+In the UK you’ll need a different barcode number for both physical record release and digital copy.

-UPC barcodes are needed for sales tracking, therefore each variant of product needs to have its own unique UPC, this is so different products can be characterised with an individual UPC barcode.
+UPC music barcodes are needed for sales tracking.
+Therefore each variant of product needs to have its own unique UPC.
+This is so different products can be characterised with an individual UPC music barcode.

-For example, if you have two releases under the same UPC code then you would not be able to easily track which one had the most sales and which to count the sale towards.
+Having two releases under the same code, you wouldn’t be able to easily track which one had the most sales.
+In addition which to count the sale towards.

 The next part is a unique code to your record release, without this, it could mean your sales go to another artist if you both happen to pick the same barcode.